 Each fibromyalgia thriver at the Capital had their own reasons for being in DC for Advocacy Day.
 Our stories vary, but the changes we asked for was common:

-We need a more defined diagnostic criteria in order to receive a quicker diagnosis to begin healing.
+We need more defined diagnostic criteria in order to receive a quicker diagnosis to begin healing.
 More importantly, we need increased funding for medical research on fibromyalgia to receive better education for patients and providers and more effective alternative treatments.

 About the Meetings with Staff